Female genital mutilation is also called female circumcision.

 A woman’s visible sexual organs are: 1. outer labia, 2. inner labia, 3. opening of the vagina, 4.clitoris.
 The urinary meatus (5) and anus (6) are not part of the sexual organs.

 Female genital mutilation is very dangerous for the health of women and girls.
-Some of them bleed to death.
+Some can die due to the amount of blood loss.
 It can also lead to:

 - anxiety, stress, trauma and sometimes even shock;